TITLE 68: PROFESSIONS AND OCCUPATIONS

 a) Establishment of Peer Review Program

-1) Pursuant to Section 16(e) of the Illinois Public Accounting Act (Act), the Division establishes a Peer Review Program to monitor a firm's and sole practitioner's compliance with applicable accounting, auditing and other attestation standards adopted by generally recognized standard-setting bodies.
+1) Pursuant to Section 16(e) of the Act, the Division establishes a Peer Review Program to monitor a CPA firm's and sole practitioner's compliance with applicable accounting, auditing and other attestation standards adopted by generally recognized standard-setting bodies.
 The program may include education, remediation, disciplinary sanctions or other corrective action in which performance does not comply with professional or regulatory standards.

 b) Standards for Peer Reviews

-The Division adopts the American Institute of Certified Public Accountants (AICPA) Standards for Performing and Reporting on Peer Reviews (2009, no later amendments or editions apply) and related Interpretations (2009, no later amendments or editions apply), 1211 Avenue of the Americas, New York NY 10036, for reviews commencing on or after January 1, 2009, and for public company audit firms the firm inspection standards required under the Sarbanes-Oxley Act of 2002 (SOX), as its minimum standards for review.
+The Division adopts the AICPA Standards for Performing and Reporting on Peer Reviews (2017, no later amendments or editions apply) and related Interpretations (2018, no later amendments or editions apply), 1211 Avenue of the Americas, New York NY 10036-8775, for reviews commencing on or after January 1, 2009, and, for public company audit firms, the firm inspection standards required under the Sarbanes-Oxley Act of 2002 (SOX) (18 USC 7201 et seq.) as its minimum standards for review.

 c) Peer Review Administrators

-2) A Peer Review Administrator not listed in subsection (c)(1) shall make an application to the Division, on forms prepared by the Division, to receive authorization to act as a Peer Review Administrator.
+2) A Peer Review Administrator not listed in subsection (c)(1) shall submit an application to the Division, on forms provided by the Division, to receive authorization to act as a Peer Review Administrator.

 3) To qualify as a Peer Review Administrator, an entity must annually submit a peer review plan of administration to the Division for review and approval.
 The plan of administration must:

-A) establish a Peer Review Report Committee (PRRC), and subcommittees as needed, and provide professional staff as needed for the operation of the peer review program;
+A) Establish a PRRC, and subcommittees as needed, and provide professional staff as needed for the operation of the peer review program;

-B) establish a program to communicate to firms and sole practitioners participating in the peer review program the latest developments in peer review standards and the most common findings in the peer reviews conducted by the Peer Review Administrator;
+B) Establish a program to communicate to CPA firms and sole practitioners participating in the peer review program the latest developments in peer review standards and the most common findings in the peer reviews conducted by the Peer Review Administrator;

-D) establish procedures to resolve matters that may lead to the dismissal of a firm or sole practitioner from the peer review program;
+D) Establish procedures to resolve matters that may lead to the dismissal of a CPA firm or sole practitioner from the peer review program;

-4) A Peer Review Administrator shall submit its plan of administration on forms prepared by the Division.
-Peer Review Administrators listed in subsection (c)(1) are exempt from the plan of administration submission requirements.
+4) A Peer Review Administrator shall submit its plan of administration on forms provided by the Division.
+Peer Review Administrators set forth in subsection (c)(1) are exempt from the plan of administration submission requirements.

 5) A Peer Review Administrator is subject to oversight by the Division for the purpose of carrying out the provisions of the Act.